gkardoso/gkardoso/README.md

 🔍 Machine Learning Engineer | Python Developer Focused on MLOps

-🎓 Data Science Scholar | Unicesumar
+🎓 Data Science | Unicesumar
 🎓 IT Technician | Federal Institute of Paraná

 🚀 Passionate about programming since the age of 10, I discovered my love by starting to develop games with Construct, Unity, and Blender.
 Today, as a Machine Learning Engineer at Datarisk, solving the pains of MLOps.